ekuris-repos/ccpr_root/governance/prompt_lifecycle.md

 # Prompt Lifecycle Management

 ## Overview
-This document defines the structured lifecycle management process for all prompts within the Central Controlled Prompt Repository (CCPR), ensuring quality, compliance, and traceability throughout the prompt development process.
+This document defines the structured lifecycle management process for all prompts within the Central Code Prompt Repository (CCPR), ensuring quality, compliance, and traceability throughout the prompt development process.

 > **Implementation Note**: This lifecycle represents a comprehensive example framework.
 Organizations should adapt the complexity and requirements to match their implementation tier:
 > - **Tier 1 (Basic)**: Use simplified draft → review → approved stages with basic documentation